evanthegrayt/standup_md/README.md

 ## Usage
 ### Command Line
-For the most basic usage, simplyt call the executable.
+For the most basic usage, simply call the executable.

 ```sh
 standup